-You are able to create a one-off or recurring events in Peoplevine and control access and RSVP with ease.
+You are able to create a one-off or recurring events in Peoplevine, control access and RSVP with ease.

 Event booking flow